amiramm/redislabs-docs/content/platforms/pks/_index.md

  ```
  $ kubectl get deployment -l name=redis-enterprise-operator
  ```
- A Typical response will look like this:
+ A typical response will look like this:
  ```

  NAME                        READY   UP-TO-DATE   AVAILABLE   AGE